-- 1. Students will remain in their eating area until they are finished their lunch. - 2.
-Students will leave all eating areas clean and tidy. - 3.
+- 1. Eat quietly and remain in the classrooms in their seats, until the bell has rung. - 2.
+Use acceptable table manners, as explained by the teacher: - 3.
+Treat others with respect and courtesy. - 4.
+Students will leave all eating areas clean and tidy.
+Put away trash and lunch items. - 5.
 Students will push in chairs and walk to change into their outdoor shoes.

 - 1. Verbal reminder. - 2.
-Clean up duty for one or more lunch hours, or eat in a separate area for a specific period of time, and contact the parent/guardian. - 3.
-Referral to principal for lunch/recess time-out for a specific period of time, and contact the parent/guardian.
+Notify teacher.
+Clean up duty as decided by teacher or eat in a separate area for a specific period. - 3.
+Referral to principal for lunch/recess time-out for a specific period and contact the parent/guardian.